paulaperoutka/Aardwolf/README.md

 A simple, one-page site detailing some basic information, including a picture, about the aardwolf.
 This repo was created in order to test github commits on a single page application.

 ## Motivation
-Learning how to make github commits directly from Terminal on a mac using git command line interface.
+Learning how to make github commits directly from Terminal on a Mac using git command line interface.
 Secondary motivation includes promoting public knowledge of the adorable Aardwolf.

 ## Visit Awesome Aardwolves
 https://paulaperoutka.github.io/Aardwolf/

-## Screenshots
+## Screenshot
 ![Screenshot](awesome-aardwolves-screenshot.png)

 ## License